fotor-2025042422352

 And he begins to give his version, but only partly succeeds.
 The reconstruction is almost immediately interrupted.

-"And then I hear people talking about unusual maneuvers.
-But, from what I saw, there were plenty of strange maneuvers last Sunday at Fuji".
+"And then I hear people talking about unusual manoeuvres.
+But, from what I saw, there were plenty of strange manoeuvres last Sunday at Fuji".

-He shouldn't have said it: David Coulthard and Nick Heidfeld simultaneously object, supporting the same point of view.
+He should not have said it: David Coulthard and Nick Heidfeld simultaneously object, supporting the same point of view.

 "What?
 What are you saying, Charlie?
 Don't you understand that we couldn't see anything behind?
 And it's always us in the middle of traffic, paying for everyone.
 Those ahead were not taking any risks".

 Whiting has to stop, perhaps not expecting such a strong reaction.
-Fernando Alonso intervenes, as the reigning World Champion it's right that he speaks, but diplomatically, he doesn't point the finger at Lewis Hamilton.
+Fernando Alonso intervenes, as the reigning World Champion it is only right that he speaks, but diplomatically, he does not point the finger at Lewis Hamilton.
 He talks about Sebastian Vettel and Mark Webber, justifying them.
-Clearing them.
+Exonerating them.
 There is no direct blame, the drivers of this generation maintain a high profile, avoiding scenes from the recent past, such as Jacques Villeneuve grabbing Juan Pablo Montoya by the neck.

 But the target is the young British colleague, all the evidence points to him.
 And what does he do?
 He stays in his place and keeps quiet.
-He doesn't say a word and listens.
+He does not say a word and listens.
 Jarno Trulli repeats to Charlie Whiting:

 "There was no visibility.
 The straight was the most dangerous part, we were risking being hit by the marshals' paddles.
-We were wide-eyed, and the only reference were the stop lights.
-You brake when you see them".
+We were wide-eyed,and the only reference were the stop lights.
+As soon as you saw them you braked".

 Whiting tries to reply as best as he can: